GillWrites/tune-guide-api/docs/tutorials/browse-channels-by-genre.md

     - **Key:** `genre`
     - **Value:** `Pop`

-The query parameter filters the results by appending `?firstName=value` to the URL.
-Replace `value` with the first name you want to find.
+The query parameter filters the results by appending `?genre=Pop` to the URL.
+Replace `value` with the genre you want to find.
 Postman automatically formats the URL with your query parameter.

 6. In the Postman app, choose **Send** to make the request.
 7. The system returns only genres whose name exactly matches "Pop."
 The match is case-sensitive